eclipse/vorto/utilities/Readme.md

 ## Parsing individual Vorto files

+1. Initialize the workspace reader

+        ModelWorkspaceReader.init();

-1. Create a new Workspace with the models
+2. Create a new Workspace with the models

 		IModelWorkspace workspace =
 	        IModelWorkspace.newReader()